haskell-servant/servant-auth/README.md

--- command line for the specified user name and email. main :: IO () main = do myKey <- generateKey let jwtCfg = defaultJWTSettings myKey
+-- command line for the specified user name and email. main :: IO () main = do
+  -- We generate the key for signing tokens.
+This would generally be persisted, -- and kept safely myKey <- generateKey
+  -- Adding some configurations. let jwtCfg = defaultJWTSettings myKey
       cfg = defaultCookieSettings :. jwtCfg :.
 EmptyContext
   _ <- forkIO $ run 7249 $ serveWithContext api cfg server

-  putStrLn "Started server on localhost:7249" putStrLn "Enter name and email separated by a space for a new token" forever $ do
+  putStrLn "Started server on localhost:7249" putStrLn "Enter name and email separated by a space for a new token"

+  forever $ do
      xs <- words <$> getLine
      case xs of